e-dant/watcher/README.md

 such as BSD and Solaris (`warthog` beats `kqueue`).
 2. On embedded systems (where resources matter regardless).

-*Watcher* is still efficient in these cases.
-However, depending on your hardware and whether you need to watch 10-million paths or not, a longer `delay_ms` (such as in the seconds-range) might be necessary to prevent your machine from entering-the-atmosphere temperature.

-In all cases, this is a best-in-class filesystem watcher.
-The `warthog` is a capable watcher.
+*Watcher* is still relatively efficient in these cases, but may use a non-negligible amount of CPU time.
+For a thumb- rule, scanning more than one-hundred-thousand paths might stutter on hardware from this, or the last, decade.